BeautyScientist/GSDIANOZAS/README.md

 That automatically helps.
 My health is in good shape.
 I don’t feel the need to fill in any lacunae in my knowledge right now.
 So let’s focus on wealth.

-And what I focus on wealth I instantly start thinking about what I need to do to improve my business.
+And when I focus on wealth I instantly start thinking about what I need to do to improve my business.
 Is there anything I can do to grow it?
 Once I frame the request in those terms a very obvious candidate pops up to the surface.
 A couple of years ago During a busy spell I stopped working on my newsletter for my clients.
 The main reason was at that point I had more work than I could cope with.
 So now would be a great time to start creating content for it.

 One last thing – what should I call this mood of not knowing what to do that has just overcome?
 Loose end doesn’t really match.
 Negative procrastination doesn’t really work either.
 I think I’ll go for task turpour.